 P Type Semiconductor

 We all know that in semiconductor crystal each tetra valiant atom creates covalent bond with four neighboring atoms.
 In this way, each of the atoms in semiconductor crystal gets eight electrons in outermost orbit.
-Now if a small percentage of tri valiant impurity atoms are doped in the pure or intrinsic semiconductor crystal then electrical behavior of the crystal is drastically changed.
+Now if a small percentage of tri valiant impurity atoms are doped in the pure or intrinsic semiconductor crystal, then the electrical behaviour of the crystal is drastically changed.
 Let us explain how the impurity atoms displace the same number of semiconductor atoms in the crystal and occupy their positions.
-Now three valence electrons of each trivalent impurity atom create covalent bond with three neighboring semiconductor atoms.
+Now three valence electrons of each trivalent impurity atom create covalent bonds with three neighbouring semiconductor atoms.
 In this way, each impurity atom gets 7 valence electrons at outermost orbit.
-But still there is lack of one electron in the outermost orbit of the impurity atom.
+But still, there is lack of one electron in the outermost orbit of the impurity atom.
 In other words, there are three complete covalent bonds and one incomplete covalent bond with one electron.
-Hence, there is a vacancy for one electron and this vacancy is referred as hole.
+Hence, there is a vacancy for one electron, and we refer to this vacancy as a hole.